 Here are some tips for simple seed saving:

-Choose to propogate plants that can reproduce without seeds, such as plants that reproduce through their tubers (potatoes, jerusalem artichokes), through bulbs (garlic), with runners (strawberries) or plants that can be divided (rhubarb, thym, rosemary...).
+– Choose to propagate plants that can reproduce without seeds, such as plants that reproduce through their tubers (potatoes, jerusalem artichokes), through bulbs (garlic), with runners (strawberries) or plants that can be divided (rhubarb, thyme, rosemary...).
 While this isn’t "seed saving", it fulfills the role of propagating a plant variety, and is much simpler for beginners.

 Planning in advance - distances between plants

-Most plants need to be kept a certain distance from other plants of the same species to avoid cross-pollination (simply allowing the plants to open-pollinate is another legitimate option for seed saving, though the results will be different than the parent varieties and the traits are difficut to anticipate from generation to generation).
+– Most plants need to be kept a certain distance from other plants of the same species to avoid cross-pollination (simply allowing the plants to open-pollinate with other varieties is another legitimate option for seed saving, though the results may be different than the parent varieties and the traits are difficult to anticipate from generation to generation).

-The distances required to maintain the purity of a plant variety can vary dramatically depending on the species (i.e. only 3 metres of separation is required between different varieties of soybean, yet 3 kilometers is needed between different varieties of corn).
+– The distances required to maintain the purity of a plant variety can vary dramatically depending on the species (i.e. only 3 meters of separation is required between different varieties of soybean, yet 3 kilometers is needed between different varieties of corn).

-We must avoid seeds that could pass on genetically undesirable traits, such as early bolting lettuce or spinach, or seeds from small woody radishes.
+– We should avoid seeds that could pass on genetically undesirable traits, such as early bolting lettuce or spinach, or seeds from small woody radishes.

-Most seeds are harvested after the seed has passed from a softer green state to a harder darker state (often brown), and seeds generally self-detach easily when mature.
-This is the case for peas, lettuce, brocolli, oregano, etc.
+– Most seeds are harvested after the seed has passed from a softer green state to a harder darker state (often brown), and seeds generally self-detach easily when mature.
+This is the case for peas, lettuce, broccoli, oregano, etc.

-Seeds need to be well identified.
-Here’s what we should note :
+Seeds should be well identified.
+At a minimum, we should write the year and the plant variety.
+Ideally, here’s what we should note :